jcole-sec/CSC-842/Module 01 - Image Content Analyzer/readme.md

 ```
 usage: image_analyzer.py [-h] [-d DIRECTORY] [-f FILE]

-image_analyzer.py is a Python script which will query images within a given directory path for the presence of specified keywords.
+image_analyzer.py is a script which will query images within a given directory path for the presence of specified keywords.

 options:
   -h, --help            show this help message and exit